VAIJ-TEJAS/Articles/Calculator using Tkinter/draft3.md

-When working on a basic calculator with **Tkinter**, a widely-used GUI toolkit for **Python**, you're tapping into a powerful resource.
+When working on a basic calculator with **Tkinter**, a widely-used GUI toolkit for **Python**.
 Tkinter streamlines the incorporation of user-friendly elements necessary for crafting graphical user interfaces, making it particularly well-suited for applications such as calculators.
 Its simplicity and efficiency in managing user interactions make it an ideal choice for projects of this nature.

 # What is Tkinter